Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 ```
 genome_directory = "/Users/mohamed/Desktop/dfast_qc/dqc_reference/genomes"
 ```
-The script will download all the genome assemblies from GenBank using the assembly_summary_genbank.txt file and ANI_report_prokaryotes.txt which is used in filtering.
-Both can be found [here](https://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/) and merge them.
-Then filter them in the following manner:
+The script will download all the genome assemblies from GenBank using the assembly_summary_genbank.txt file and ANI_report_prokaryotes.txt for filtering purposes.
+Both are available [here](https://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/) It then merges these datasets and filters them as follows:

 - Retrieve all genomes that are either Bacteria or Archaea. (found in assembly_summary_genbank.txt)